freeCodeCamp/freeCodeCamp/guide/english/mathematics/perimeter/index.md

 ---
 ## Perimeter

+To find the perimeter of a square you have to add up all sides.

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/mathematics/perimeter/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.